mamoore1440/Econ-Blog-old/src/content/general/Ideas-Notes.md

       - Demand as a function Demographics
     - What a market is
       - Supply and Demand
+      - Bond & Stock Market
+      - Bull vs. Bear Market
       - Its "Existance" dictates a lot
         - Setting
         - Ruler
         - Participants

-      - Bond & Stock Market
-  - Money and Debt                            <!--Possible articles: -->
+  - Money and Debt: A Story about the Shadows               <!--Possible articles: -->
     - Money
       - Money booms and Money busts (Temporality of money)
         - The yield curve as foresight